michelatombesi/michelatombesi/README.md

 ICT Recruiter & Talent Acquisition Specialist

-- 🔭 I’m looking for the best Tech Talents based in Italy for my Company's projects/clients.
+- 🚀 I’m looking for the best Tech Talents based in Italy for my Company's projects/clients.

-- 🌱 I’m passionate in IT, but I'm defo not a developer..
+- 💻 I’m passionate in IT, but I'm defo not a developer..

-- 👯 Any help in understanding better how to speck your language is well accepted
+- 👭 Any help in understanding better how to speck your language is well accepted

-- I'm based in Rome, Italy.
+- 🏠 I'm based in Rome, Italy.

 - 😄 Hope to get in touch soon!

--  If you are an IT specialist, willing to join a fast-growing Company in a dynamic team on challenging projects, don't esitate tu contact me:
+-  If you are an IT specialist, willing to join a fast-growing Company in a dynamic team on challenging projects, don't esitate tu contact me!
 - 💬 michelatombesi@libero.it

-- I 'recruit', I read, I travel, I paint
+- ✈️📚🎨 I 'recruit', I read, I travel, I paint